opensource-observer/oso/docs/docs/resources/schema/collection.md

 ---
-title: Collections
+title: Collection
 sidebar_position: 2
 ---

-The collection schema is used to store information about a group of related open source projects in the OSS Directory.
+A collection is a group of related open source projects in the OSS Directory.

 We use the term **collection** to refer literally to a collection of projects.
 Projects may belong to multiple collections.
 For example, a collection may include all projects that are part of a particular ecosystem or all projects that are dependent on a given developer library.